Dev-Now/print-automation-service/README.md

 ## Security Notes

 - Printer WiFi password stored in `config/config.json` (not encrypted)
-- Service runs with user privileges (not SYSTEM)
 - No external network access required
 - Consider excluding `config/config.json` from version control (use `.gitignore`)